lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

   - Replace Loop with Pipeline
   - Extract function `createStatementData` and put in its own file (phase 1)
   - Statement rendering for both HTML and TXT (phase 2)

+## Status separated into two files (and phases)

+- Replace Conditional with Polymorphism: support more categories of play
+  - Create a new class `PerformanceCalculator`